arghya90/CodeEntropy/README.md

 CodeEntropy is a python package and a collection of scripts that can be used to compute entropy using the multiscale-cell-correlation (MCC) theory and force/torque covariance methods.
-The package has can be used to read coordinate and force trajectories from two popular MD packages, GROMACS and CHARMM.
+The package can be used to read coordinate and force trajectories from two popular MD packages, GROMACS and CHARMM.

+Any questions regarding the code and its ysage can be emailed to:
+Arghya Chakravorty, PhD (arghyac@umich.edu)
+Richard Henchman, PhD (rhen7213@uni.sydney.edu.au)

 ### Installation
+We recommend downloading the latest version of the code (v0.2.3).
 Download the git repository and run the following commands.
 ```
 cd dist